slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A stupid man's report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
 -- Bertrand Russell*

+> *"When a clown moves into a palace, he doesn't become a king.
+The palace becomes a circus."
+-- Proverb*

 It’s easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
 Common sense is not so common.